wp-plugins/jm-avail-booking/readme.txt

 The bookings database contains all bookings for all bookable items (screenshot-2) With the menu -Add new booking- or with the -Add new booking- button a form is availabile to enter a new booking. (screenshot-3)

+With an option the display of the calendar is swichted between one monht and a block of three months (see screenshot-6 and screenshot-10)

 Name: select the name from the list of available bookable items (see settings)
 Status:
 - Requested (Booking filled by the Booking Form, displayed as free)